 What is Pastoral Clinic?

-Its a place or a theater where pastor meet pastor to openly and carefully diagnosed the inner personal struggles, battles, challenges, anxiety and life issues that confronts the Man of God and Woman of God in their every day life and ministry.
-Both in Church life, Public life, Social Life marital and personal life.
-Issues that cannot be discuss publicly and or with a member of the church.
+It’s a place or a theater where pastor meet pastor and leader meet leader to openly, sincerely and carefully diagnosed the inner personal struggles, battles, challenges, anxiety and life issues that confronts the Servant of God (Man and Woman of God) in their everyday life and ministry.
+Whether in Church life, Public life, Social Life, Marital and personal life, issues that cannot be discuss publicly and or with a member of the church.

-The walk of the pastor is seen as a lonely path for many called and use of God both in the Church and the society.
+The walk of the pastor, leader or missionary is seen as a lonely path for many called and use of God both in the Church and the society.
 Issues of pastors and their family are sometime handle with disrespect, discontent and disgracefully by some if not all.

-Over here at Pastoral Clinic we treat pastoral issues transparently with soberness, dignity and respect and with the Holy Scripture and the work of the Holy Spirit.
-Knowing that the office of the pastor is divinely called and Ordain by God.
+Over here at MLN Pastoral Clinic we treat pastoral issues transparently with soberness, dignity and respect and with the Holy Scripture on one hand and the work of the Holy Spirit at the other hand.
+With firm conviction and knowing that the office of the pastor is divinely called and Ordain by God.

 Pastoral Care and Church Life